suryaval/bigdata/README.md

 # Welcome to my repository - Surya Vallabhaneni
 #
-CSCI680K-Big Data is a graduate level course in computer science department at Northern Illinois University(www.niu.edu)
+CSCI-680K is a graduate level BigData course in computer science department at Northern Illinois University(www.niu.edu)
 #
-All the mini projects(independent)/projects done are pushed to this branch.
+All the mini projects(done independently by me)/projects done are pushed to this branch.
-#
-Mailto:surya.vallabhaneni2@gmail.com